 As soon as I put in my two weeks at the agency, I started reaching out to illustration agents.
-I wanted to jump headfirst into my lettering career, and I felt like having representation would make me feel more credible as an illustrator, since I had a bit of experience but not a ton doing client work.
+I wanted to jump headfirst into my lettering career, and I felt like having representation would make me feel more credible as an illustrator, since I had a bit of experience but not a ton doing work for large clients.
 So naturally, I looked to my design idols for guidance.
-What I did was stalk all of my favorite illustrators’ websites, click on their contact links and see who was representing them.
+What I did was look at all of my favorite illustrators’ websites, click on their contact links and see who was representing them.
 If they were representing my favorite artists, surely they were doing something right.
 I compiled a list and sent out emails with samples of my work and a blurb about myself to all of these agencies.
-I heard back from a handful of them, and eventually signed with &Reach who represent amazing letterers like Darren Booth, Danielle Evans and Dan Cassaro.
-To learn more about the process (including the email template I used to pitch myself), read this blog post I wrote about it.
+I heard back from a handful of them, and eventually signed with &Reach (which now goes by Satellite Office).

 I'm 5'3", so I look up to most everyone.